Americas Hub

 Collaboration Strategy

-The CliMigHealth Americas Hub is hosted by Fundação Oswaldo Cruz (Fiocruz Rio De Janeiro) and the Federal University of Rio de Janeiro.
-Its work will focus on environmental monitoring on infectious diseases and heat island effects in major cities on the continent, one health education and sustainable health systems.
+The CliMigHealth Americas Hub is hosted by Fundação Oswaldo Cruz (Fiocruz Rio de Janeiro) and the Universidade Federal do Rio de Janeiro (UFRJ).
+Its work will focus on environmental monitoring of infectious diseases and heat island effects in major cities on the continent, one health education, sustainable and climate-resilient health systems, and the integration of environmental sustainability into healthcare services.
+The Hub also aims to strengthen equitable access to healthcare for vulnerable populations in the context of climate change and human mobility.

 Right after the UN Climate Summit (COP30) in Belém in November 2025, the hub was officially launched during a two-day seminar at Oswaldo Cruz Rio, in the presence of CliMigHealth’s leadership team.
 During this exchange, regional priorities and interuniversity research preferences were established, including a working agenda for interregional cooperation within the broader network and a PhD research project on climate-related mental health effects in urban migrant communities in Brasil.
 Together with the Africa hub, they will engage with the Climade, which Oswaldo Cruz co-founded with Stellenbosch University.